pippo111/mindboggle-to-dataset/README.md

-# Mindboggle to dataset
+# Niftii to dataset
-Tool for converting mindboggle niftii files into ready to use 2d/3d datasets.
+Tool for converting labeled niftii files into ready to use 2d/3d datasets.

 ## Installation